WWmore/DOS/README.md

 Comprehensive [documentation for ArchGeo](https://www.huiwang.me/mkdocs-archgeo/) is available, covering core aspects like installation and optimization algorithms.
 Welcome to check!
 ![Dodumentation](assets/docupage.png)

-This GitHub repository, dedicated to the "Discrete Orthogonal Structures" project, showcases orthogonal quad mesh optimization within the Discrete Differential Geometry (DDG) research area.
+This GitHub repository, dedicated to the "Discrete Orthogonal Structures" project, showcases orthogonal quad mesh optimization within the DDG research area.
 It highlights the capabilities of ArchGeo.
 More features will be open-sourced soon.

 # Discrete Orthogonal Structures